-Grüter, Theres (in press/to be published in 2017).
+Grüter, Theres (in press).
 Children: Processing at higher levels [Chapter 10].
-In François Grosjean and Krista Byers-Heinlein (Eds.), Speech Perception and Comprehension in Bilinguals.
+In François Grosjean and Krista Byers-Heinlein (Eds.), The Listening Bilingual: Speech Perception, Comprehension, and Bilingualism (pp. 199-219).
 Wiley-Blackwell.
 [Please email me if you'd like a copy of this paper]

 Marchman, Virginia A., Lucía Z. Martínez, Nereyda Hurtado, Theres Grüter & Anne Fernald (2017).
 Caregiver talk to young Spanish-English bilinguals: Comparing direct observation and parent-report measures of dual-language exposure.
 Developmental Science, 20, n/a, e12425. doi:10.1111/desc.12425

 Grüter, Theres, Hannah Rohde & Amy J. Schafer (2017).
 Coreference and discourse coherence in L2: The roles of grammatical aspect and referential form.
 Linguistic Approaches to Bilingualism, 7(2), 199-229. doi: 10.1075/lab.15011.gru[pdf on UH ScholarSpace]

 Grüter, Theres (2017).
 Vocabulary does not equal language, but neither does morphosyntax.
 Bilingualism: Language and Cognition, 20(1), 17-18. doi:10.1017/S1366728916000286 [commentary on keynote paper by Susanne Carroll]